How Long Does the Depreciation Period Usually Last?

 Tellus TIP:

-While doing your research, keep in mind that there have been discussions between taxpayers and the IRS about many issues, such as whether carpeting is personal property (with a 5-year recovery period) or a structural component (with a 27.5-year recovery period).
+While doing your research, there have been discussions between taxpayers and the IRS about many issues, such as whether carpeting is personal property (with a 5-year recovery period) or a structural component (with a 27.5-year recovery period).

 Finally, you might wonder what happens once you sell your property before the recovery period ends.
 In this case, you cannot continue to take the deduction.
 In fact, you must stop taking depreciation for any asset that you either sell, destroy, dispose of, or stop using for your rental business before the recovery period ends.